openebs-archive/cstor-operators/docs/workload/wordpress/nfs-provisioner.md

 OpenEBS Dynamic NFS PV provisioner can be used to dynamically provision NFS Volumes using different kinds of block storage available on the Kubernetes nodes.
 OpenEBS NFS provisioner is a kernel based server and thus it requires the NFS related packages has to be preinstalled on the required hosts.

-In this document, we will explain how you can easily set up a NFS solution using OpenEBS block storage in your K8s cluster.
+In this document, we will explain how you can easily set up a NFS solution using OpenEBS block storage in your K8s cluster and provision a scalable WordPress stateful application using this NFS solution.

 ## Deployment model